openLOWDIN/openLOWDIN_manual/docs/source/tutorials/positronCovalentBond.rst

 Positron covalent bond
 ======================

-This is an example on how to compute the binding energy of a dihydride positron-bound system, using :ref:`Configuration Interaction` calculations, as was done in https://doi.org/10.1002/anie.201800914
+This is an example on how to compute the binding energy of a dihydride positron-bound system, using :ref:`CI` calculations, as was done in https://doi.org/10.1002/anie.201800914

 .. math:: H^-e^+H^- --> PsH + H^-